gempesaw/writing/drafts/imitating-arcs-page-command.md

 `$app_strings` once, the first time we come across that line of code, instead of every time we run the function.

 Finally, we look at the children of our element and run `page` on our children, and in a depth-first we'll eventually list all of our visible elements.

-It's not a 1-to-1 translation of the ruby lib's page command, as they do some work to ensure that duplicated details about the element are contained on the same line, and also we have no Android support whatsoever, but it's already useful to me!
+It's not a 1-to-1 translation of the ruby lib's page command, as they take filtering arguments, and also do some work to ensure that duplicated details about the element are contained on the same line, and also we have no Android support whatsoever, but it's already useful to me!
 This will probably be coming in a future release of Perl's [Appium bindings][].

 [Appium]: https://github.com/appium/appium/
 [Webdriver]: https://github.com/SeleniumHQ/selenium